vk5ln/1541-II_1581_power_distribution_pcb/README.md

 Pin 4 - 12V

-My Excellerator+PLus drive has a 5-Pin DIN socket for power input so I made one cable with a 4-Pin DIN on one end and a 5-Pin DIN on the other.
+My Excellerator+Plus drive has a 5-Pin DIN socket for power input so I made one cable with a 4-Pin DIN on one end and a 5-Pin DIN on the other.
 This plug has been marked to make sure it doesn't get connected to anything else!
 I would hate to think what would happen if it were to get plugged into a Commodore 64 power socket or worse, the AV output socket!